tKetelhut95/Databricks-Projects/AWS-Glue-DC-Transactions/README.md

 ![image](https://github.com/tKetelhut95/DEV/blob/main/Images/Postgres%20dc_transactions%20table.png?raw=true)

 `Materialized Views`:
-   * Develop Materialzied Views using data from the dc_transactions table so that users can get the data tables they are looking for by quering them
+   * Develop Materialzied Views using data from the dc_transactions table so that users can get the data tables they are looking for by querying the views
-   * Include Refresh Concurrently statements to ensure that even if one user is refreshing the Materialized View, others will still be able to query the data wihtout being blocked
+   * Include Refresh Concurrently statements to ensure that even if one user is refreshing the Materialized View...others will still be able to query the data without being blocked
    * Need a Unique Index for each Materialized View to ensure Refresh Concurrently statements can function

 `MaterializedView_agency_transactions_rank.sql`: